Nelson Mandela Boulevard: Location

 Nelson Mandela Boulevard is located in the northern part of Tehran, Iran's capital and largest city.

 The tree-lined boulevard is connected to Valiasr Street (ex-"Pahlavi Avenue") via crossing streets branching from its west side, while the east side leads to cul-de-sac bordering the Modarres Expressway.

 Characteristics

-It’s one of the most prestigious residential areas in Tehran similar to areas like Zafaraniyeh, Elahieh, Fereshteh, Sa'adat Abad, and Niavaran, it is home to very expensive real estate and an essential playground for the rich, with many boutique shopping centers, chic cafes and restaurants, extravagant florists, art galleries, beauty salons, language schools, etc., the ultimate place to see and to be seen for fashionable Tehranis who have a desire to show off their possessions.
+Nelson Mandela Boulevard, commonly known as Jordan Street, has been associated with Tehran’s luxury culture and contains luxury apartment buildings and commercial establishments.

-Rendezvous boys and girls, cruising the streets in cars during evening hours, especially on Friday afternoons, used to be an indispensable part of Jordan's image, and the car-flirting culture there had developed into an accomplished syllabus through the 1990s and early 2000s.
+The teens used to drive in groups along Jordan Boulevard in their cars during evening times and on Fridays to have fun and interact socially in a process referred to as courtship; hence Jordan Boulevard became a famous social place in Tehran.

 The area, together with its neighbouring Valiasr Avenue, is suffering from severe traffic congestion due to rapid commercialization and a lack of direct highway access.

 It is also the home to the Italian, Polish, Bulgarian, Greek, Venezuelan, Sri Lankan, Mexican, Uruguayan, Kenyan, Brunei, Qatari, Kuwaiti, Omani, and some other Arab embassies as well as the home of a lot of ambassador of countries and also many ministries are located there.